NishchayAnand/hotel-reservation-system/client/README.md

 hotel-listing page contains list of hotel-card.
 When a user clicks on a hotel-card, we need to navigate to the hotel-details page where we need (checkInDate, checkOutDate) details.
 Hence, we need to flow (checkInDate, checkOutDate) from hotel-listing to hotel-details via hotel-card (hotel-listing -> hotel-card -> hotel-details).

+> NOTE: Can use Redux to flow hotel details from `Book Now` page to `Pay Now` page.
+This will help us avoid fetching same details in the `Pay Now` page.

 **We want the users selections in the room-type-card component to be shared to its sibling bookg-summary component.
 What is the best approach to achieve this?**

 Answer: keep the simple lifted-state + prop approach.
 UseContext (Redux) adds value when many nested descendants need read/write access or the selection logic becomes shared across unrelated components.